Translated by Richard Perkins

 The Round Window - A Symbol of Japanese Aesthetics

 Above all else, the round window here that’s also featured in the Meigetsuin pamphlet is the most noted part of this temple.
 You can’t help but be struck with wonder when looking at this window straight on.
 Many of the people who visit this temple take photos of that beauty.

-For those who’d like to comfortably and relaxingly enjoy everyday Kita-Kamakura, please visit Meigetsuin where one can enjoy viewing the beauty of Japan.
-To first-timers, we recommend avoiding the crowded season in June.
+For those who’d like to comfortably enjoy everyday Kita-Kamakura, please visit Meigetsuin where one can enjoy viewing the beauty of Japan.
+To first-timers though, we recommend avoiding the crowded season in June.

 Meigetsuin (The Hydrangea Temple)